eslint/eslint/docs/rules/prefer-arrow-callback.md

-# Suggest using arrow functions as callbacks. (prefer-arrow-callback)
+# Suggest using ES6 arrow functions to describe callbacks (prefer-arrow-callback)

-Arrow functions are suited to callbacks, because:

-- `this` keywords in arrow functions bind to the upper scope's.
-- The notation of the arrow function is shorter than function expression's.
+ES6 arrow functions are well-suited for use as callback functions.

+By default, arrow functions are bound to their surrounding scope/context.
+This is an upgrade from the previous standard for achieving similar behavior: Explicitly binding a function expression using `bind()` and `this`.

+Additionally, arrow functions are:

+- less-verbose, more-concise, and easier to reason about.

+- stable and behave predictably when invoked, due to their default binding behavior.

 ## Rule Details

-This rule is aimed to flag usage of function expressions in an argument list.
+This rule identifies function expressions being used as callbacks or function arguments, where upgrading to an arrow function would achieve identical results.

+Instances where an arrow function would not achieve identical results will be ignored.

-The following patterns are considered problems:
+The following patterns **will** produce an error:

 ```js
 /*eslint prefer-arrow-callback: "error"*/